Top 12 Reasons Your Car Won’t Start, but the Battery Is Still Good

 The ignition switch is an electrical component that moves the power from the car's battery to the various components of the vehicle.
 If the switch is defective, the car won't start.

 Although the ignition switch is not the most common cause for a car to stall, it can still go wrong.
+One of the possible reasons why the car won't start is because the safety system is not working correctly.
+This feature locks the steering wheel and can prevent the vehicle from accidentally moving.

 If you think your car's ignition switch is defective, contact a professional mechanic to fix it immediately.
+It might be a sign that the switch is defective.

 7. Dead Key Fob Battery

-If the engine crank does not work when you press start, it could indicate that the key fob is defective, or the car's push-start system is not working correctly.
+If the engine crank does not work when you press start, it could indicate that the key fob is defective or the car's push-start system is not working correctly.

 A dead key fob can prevent the car's button from receiving a signal from the key.

+To replace the dead key fob, use a small screwdriver or coin to open the cover of the battery.
 After you've identified the numbers on the battery, you can use a replacement part that matches the model.
 The new battery will look like a button or a coin.

 8. Bad Starter Motor

 The car's starter motor is a device that turns an internal combustion engine on and off using its power.
 In addition, it has an electrical component called the starter solenoid, which transfers current from the battery to the device.

 If either of these components is broken, the car will not start.

 When you start the car's engine, you might hear a clicking or a buzzing noise.
 You might have a faulty starter or solenoid if you notice these signs.